mrk-han/Android-Container-Scripts/README.md

 # Container scripts for external releases
 From: https://android.googlesource.com/platform/external/adt-infra/+/958180293308f4be67f6369acb075503f84a08b1/emu-image/external/

+Notes after first trial: It seems this is meant to be run on a linux host machine.
+It also grabs username and appends hardcoded email for Maintainer of Dockerfile.

 This is a set of minimal scripts to run the emulator in a container for various systems such as Docker.
 A cloud is not used; only the emulator and system image zip files are needed.